US banks reduce their profits during the first half of 2022 | Economy

 JP Morgan and Wells Fargo posted declines in second-quarter earnings as banks set aside more funds for credit losses.

-JP Morgan Chief Executive Jamie Dimon emphasized the need to build capital buffers and highlighted his concerns about Ukraine, high inflation and “never before seen” Federal Reserve adjustments (Fed) as threats to global economic growth.
+JP Morgan Chief Executive Jamie Dimon emphasized the need to build capital buffers and highlighted his concerns regarding Ukraine, high inflation and “never before seen” Federal Reserve adjustments (Fed) as threats to global economic growth.

 The Fed has been raising interest rates higher and higher to try to rein in the highest inflation in 40 years.